mattrussi/gitlab-com-runbooks/docs/zoekt/README.md

 WARNING:
 Indexed data will be stale after indexing is re-enabled.
 Reindexing from scratch may be necessary to ensure up to date search results.

-#### Shards management

-At the moment, we have the `zoekt_shards` table for assigning shards.
-In order to move namespace from one shard to another, we need to reindex the data.

 #### Limitations